dapperlabs/dapper-supported-transactions/purchase-nft-direct/README.md

 `storefrontAddress: Address` is the address of the account that is selling the NFT.
 This should be the same as the NFT contract address.

-`expectedPrice: UFix64` is the price of the sale.
-This is used by Dapper in the purchase flow.
+`saleItemPrice: UFix64` is the price that the NFT will be listed for.

+If the listing is purchased using DapperUtilityCoin, this price will be in USD. i.e. if `saleItemPrice` is `1.50`, the item costs USD $1.50

+If the listing is purchased using FlowUtilityToken, this price will be in Flow. i.e. if `saleItemPrice` is `1.50`, the item costs 1.50 Flow

 ## Transaction Authorizers

 `dapp` is the dapp's account.
 This is the account that holds the NFT being purchased.
 It's important that the dapp signs this transaction as a means of verifying that the NFT being purchased is reserved specifically for the buyer.

-`dapper` is Dapper's payer account that provides the DapperUtilityCoin (DUC) for the purchase.
-Dapper user accounts cannot hold DUC.
+`dapper` is Dapper's payer account that provides the DapperUtilityCoin/FlowUtilityToken (DUC/FUT) for the purchase.
+Dapper user accounts cannot hold DUC/FUT.

 `buyer` is the Dapper user's account.
 This is the account that owns the pack that is to be opened.
 Dapper will provide this signature.